veltzer/demos-bd-splunk/exercises/advanced/05_importing_files_into_splunk/exercise.md

 * give names to all the fields.

-* what do you about the "_time" field?
+* what do you do about the "_time" field?